ElBrewster/sound-shelter/README.md

 10. Type `npm run dev` into the terminal and view the app in your browser at `http://localhost:5173/`.
 11. Continue setup with database installs and running seed functions:

-### Prisma Setup and Installs
+### Prisma Setup and Seeding SQLite DataBase

-1. To setup and seed database:

 - Setup Prisma: `npx prisma init --datasource-provider sqlite`
 - Run `npx prisma migrate dev --name init` to seed database and install `@prisma/client`
 - Run `npx tsx prisma/seed.ts` if db seed isn't successful on the first try
+- `npx prisma generate` to generate Prisma Client
-- View database content in the browser with by running `npx prisma studio`
+- Browse database content in the browser with by running `npx prisma studio`

-- `npx prisma generate` for distributions data model addition
+I think it's just `npx prisma generate` if I already have the sqlite db set, and the folder/schema file and then to seed?

+I think it's `prisma generate/studio/migrate dev`

+## Screenshots

 This app was made by El Brewster ✨